Archives by date

 16 Jan 2004 » Really, XML catalogs matter Remember when we were going to do EVERYTHING in XML?

-Emma Humphries believes in the healing power of Sleater-Kinney’s “Dig Me Out,” coffee, hockey, and the Open Web.
+Emma Humphries believes in the healing power of Sleater-Kinney’s “Dig Me Out,” coffee, hockey, astronomy and the Open Web.
 She helps build the infrastructure that enables artists to sell their music directly to fans.
 In her spare time she dances, messes about with tiny computers, cooks, and rides her electric bike.
 She started working on the Web when she asked the Otherwise Award’s Motherboard if she could make a website for them in the early 1990's.
 She still has the original site on a 3.5” disk.
-She lives with her wife and several cats in Silicon Valley, on lands that belong to the Ohlone people.
+She lives with her wife and several cats in Oakland, on lands taken without compensation or permission from the Ohlone people.